danforthcenter/plantcv/docs/vis_tutorial.md

 Now we'll focus on capturing the plant in the masked image from Figure 7.
 The masked green-magenta and blue-yellow channels are extracted.
-Then the two channels are thresholded to capture different portions of the plant and the three images are joined together.
+Then the two channels are thresholded to capture different portions of the plant, and the three images are joined together.
-The small objects are filled (for more info on the fill function see [here](fill.md)).
+The small objects are filled (more info on the fill function see [here](fill.md)).
 The resulting binary image is used to mask the masked image from Figure 7.

 ```python